Customer Service

 Best knowledge base articles examples

-Get knowledge and inspiration from the best.
-We’ve collected a few knowledge base examples to ignite the fire of your creativity.
+Get knowledge and inspiration from the best templates.
+We’ve collected some knowledge base examples to ignite the fire of your creativity.

 The app designed for note-taking explains how to get started with the tool in three quick steps.
 It’s simple, short, and to the point.
 I especially like how they divided actions by different types of software customers may use.